Chunking the Critic: A Transformer-based Soft Actor-Critic with N-Step Returns: Transformer-based Soft Actor-Critic (T-SAC)

 Following ~\citet{ba2016layer, parisotto2020stabilizing} and ~\citet{plappert2017parameter}, we apply Layer Normalization to the policy’s hidden layers (before the nonlinearity); ~\citet{plappert2017parameter} report this configuration to be useful for continuous-control actor–critic, especially when exploration noise is injected.
 The objectives remain

 with target entropy $-\bar{\mathcal{H}}$ (typically $-\mathrm{dim}(\mathcal{A})$) and automatic temperature tuning~\citep{haarnoja2018asoft}.
 Unlike canonical SAC, our critic does not include entropy in the target; it estimates the standard (non-soft) action-value.
 The policy is optimized with an entropy-regularized objective, so exploration and regularization are handled entirely by the policy.
 This “non-soft critic + policy-side regularization” design is also used in MPO~\citep{abdolmaleki2018maximum}, AWR/AWAC~\citep{peng2019advantage,nair2020awac}, and IQL/IDQL~\citep{kostrikov2021offline,hansen2023idql}.
+Throughout this paper, all value targets are \textbf{standard} (non-soft) action-values; the entropy term appears only in the policy objective and is not included in the critic targets.